gopro2027/ArduinoAirSuspensionController/OASMan_ESP32/AI_TRAINING.md

 ## The closed-loop controller (`Wheel::goalRoutine`)

-Per corner: commit a direction from the raw reading; each tick read the flowing bag + tank, count `othersOpen`, compute `actual = getPredictedBagPressure(...)`, hold the valve open; when `actual` reaches goal, close and **verify**: wait for the bag to settle (`OFFSET_SAMPLE_SETTLE_MS` air-up / `OFFSET_SAMPLE_SETTLE_DOWN_MS` air-out — venting settles slower), read the true settled pressure, then drop the committed direction and re-run the top-of-loop check against that reading.
+Per corner: commit a direction from the raw reading; each tick read the flowing bag + tank, compute `actual = getPredictedBagPressure(...)`, hold the valve open; when `actual` reaches goal, close and **verify**: wait for the bag to settle (`OFFSET_SAMPLE_SETTLE_MS` air-up / `OFFSET_SAMPLE_SETTLE_DOWN_MS` air-out — venting settles slower), read the true settled pressure, then drop the committed direction and re-run the top-of-loop check against that reading.
 This makes the verify